raktim1988/MyTestSerenitywithCucumberBDD6/README.md

-# TestAssignmentAdidas
+# Serenity Integration with Cucumber 6 for customer reporting
-The purpose of the assignment is to Automate the e-Commerce site of Adidas-UK
+The purpose of the assignment is to integrate Serenity reporting feature with my Testcases Cucumber BDD

 Framework used :

-    Selenium with Cucumber BDD : Feature driven testing
+    Selenium with Cucumber6 BDD : Feature driven testing

-    Surefire Plugin for reporting
+    Serenity Plugin for reporting

     log4j for Logging